ANL-CESAR/RSBench/README.txt

 		whenever a lookup occurs in a fuel material.
 Note that the program defaults to "Large" if no specification is made.

+	-p <particles>

+		Sets the number of particle histories to simulate.
+		By default, this value is set to 300,000.
+Users may want to increase this value if they wish to extend the runtime of XSBench, perhaps to produce more reliable performance counter data - as extending the run will decrease the percentage of runtime spent on initialization.
+Real MC simulations in a full application may use up to several billion particles per generation, so there is great flexibility in this variable.

 	-l <lookups>

-		Sets the number of cross-section (XS) lookups to perform.
-By default, this value is set to 5,000,000.
-Users may want to increase this value if they wish to extend the runtime of RSBench, perhaps to produce more reliable performance counter data - as extending the run will decrease the percentage of runtime spent on initialization.
+		Sets the number of cross-section (XS) lookups to perform per particle.
+		By default, this value is set to 34, which represents the average number of XS lookups per particle over the course of its lifetime in a light water reactor problem.
+Users should only alter this value if they are trying to capture the behavior of a different type of reactor (e.g., one with a fast spectrum), where the number of lookups per history may be different.

-	-p <poles>
+	-P <poles>

 		This is the average number of poles per nuclide.
 Default is set to 1000.